openmcp-project/blueprint-workflows/typescript/packages/kustomize/README.md

 - **Functionality**: Runs `kustomize build` on each discovered project to ensure they generate valid Kubernetes manifests
 - **Dependencies**: Requires `kustomize` CLI tool to be installed

+### kustomize/version-bump
+- **Purpose**: Automatically bumps versions of Kustomize projects based on changes
+- **Functionality**: Manages `.version` files, compares versions between branches, and bumps patch versions as needed
+- **Integration**: Works with GitHub Actions to commit and push

 ## Architecture

 These packages follow the same pattern as the existing helm-chart packages: